nexiality/documentation/commands/ws/upload(url,body,fileParams,var).md

 In this way, one has the option to specify the appropriate HTTP method (`POST` - default, `PUT` or `PATCH`) and toggle for multipart (`true` by default).

+Note that as of [Nexial v4.4](../../release/nexial-core-v4.4.changelog), one can also use the [`nexial.ws.requestPayloadAsRaw`](../../systemvars/index.html#nexial.ws.requestPayloadAsRaw) System variable to further control the behavior of this command.
+Setting this System variable as `false` (default) means that variable substitution should be performed on the specified file(s) prior to upload.
+Conversely, one can set this System variable as `true` to prevent any variable substitution to be performed as part of the execution of this command.

 ### Parameters
 - **url** - the target URL